Extensions-lab/shipper-tms-help/route.md

 The table includes automatic validation logic in the "Def.
 Carrier No." field that cascades default vehicle and driver assignments from the carrier when a carrier is selected.

-## Notes

-The Route directory is used in the Shipper scenario of TMS.

 ## Use case

 A typical route usage scenario.
 A default route is set for the customer, and this route is inherited by the created document (for example, a sales order).
 The route code is then passed on to the generated Transport Request.
-The route code can then be used when selecting documents in the created Delivery Order (using the Get Documents function) or when creating a Delivery Order from a list of documents (e.g., sales orders) by filtering on the route field.
+The route code can then be used when selecting documents in the created Transport Order (using the Get Documents function) or when creating a Transport Order from a list of documents (e.g., sales orders) by filtering on the route field.